sammcj/recommendarr/README.md

 Your reverse proxy should be configured to (example):

-1. Forward requests from `https://recommendarr.yourdomain.com` to `http://your-docker-host:3030`
+1. Forward requests from `https://recommendarr.yourdomain.com` to `http://your-docker-host:3030` (or your custom frontend port)
-2. Forward requests from `https://api.yourdomain.com` to `http://your-docker-host:3050`
+2. Forward requests from `https://api.yourdomain.com` to `http://your-docker-host:3050` (or your custom backend port)

 For now the proper reverse proxy setup is to either: